 Did you know that 29% of customer service positions can be automated through chatbots, saving $23 billion annually for U.S. businesses?

-Using chatbots to carry out your customer service activities can save you a significant amount of money in hiring and training human support agents.
+Using chatbots to carry out your customer service activities can save you significant money in hiring and training human support agents.
 Powered by intelligent technology, chatbots can go through customer queries contextually, leading them to the next logical step, such as sharing a link to relevant FAQs or connecting them to a human agent.
-Such a filtering mechanism ensures that bots answer simple queries quickly while your human agents remain free to answer complex questions.
+Such a filtering mechanism ensures that bots answer simple queries quickly while human agents remain free to answer complex questions.

 3. Customer satisfaction